 The side decks converge around the forward part of the superstructure in a Portuguese bridge with an opening to the center that continues to the bow between two sun lounges.

 The sun lounges are configured so sun bathers can choose to sit or lay out in multiple positions.
 At the bow, there is no pulpit and the working area is elevated to allow the crew to work lines and ground tackle from a standing position.
-The deck is all on a single level with the Portuguese bridge and storage compartments located between the sun lounges.
-Note that the anchor is kept off the deck.
+Storage compartments are located at the Portuguese bridge bulwarks.
+Note that the anchor is kept off the deck and goes through the stem.

 Galley and Dinette